MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -AllowDownloadingNonWebViewableFiles

-This paramater has been deprecated.
+This parameter has been deprecated.

 ```yaml
 Type: Boolean